cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * Item V16 asks respondents when they will try to get a COVID-19 vaccine.
 * Item D12 asks respondents what language they most often speak at home.

+##### Module A

 Module A includes items on beliefs, norms, and knowledge & information.

-Belief
-items:
+Belief items:

 * Item G1 asks respondents how much they worry about catching COVID-19.
 * Item G2 asks respondents how effective social distancing is for preventing the